 Passenger Capacity: 14 persons

-The small speedboat, Okeanos II, is used to support various surveys of Archipelagos' research teams.
+The speedboat, Asterias, is used to support various surveys of Archipelagos' research teams.
 It can quickly access sampling sites on islands and islets, as well as transport team members participating in different conservation actions.